So, why do I keep mentioning the Wiener Holocaust Library?

 More recently – somehow liberated by, while also immersed in, the past, I’ve even started to learn German …

-I’ve met almost everywhere an unexpected generosity and kindness towards my ‘need to know’, which in itself has been quite emotional.
-And I was recording it all on a website, which I learned to build specifically to be able to keep the family up to date with what I’d found.
+I’ve met almost everywhere an unexpected generosity and kindness towards my ‘need to know’, which in itself has been quite a journey.
+And I have been recording it all on a website, which I learned to build specifically to be able to keep the family up to date with what I’d found.

-Anyway, the family website grew, and people started to get in touch from all over the world: this one had family in the town my grandmother was deported from; this one had family with a shop on the same square my family had a shop: so we met up, and had coffee and cake, as our families probably did in the 1920s – in memory of our families’ connections.
-And this one – well, his father was at the same university as mine, and was in the same Kartel-Convent fraternity too; and guess what?
+Anyway, the family website grew, and people started to get in touch from all over the world: this one had family in the town my grandmother was deported from; this one had family with a shop on the same square that my family had a shop… And so we met up, and had coffee and cake, as our families probably did in the 1920s – in memory of our families’ connections.
+And this one – Stephen – well, his father was at the same university as mine, and was in the same Kartel-Convent fraternity too; and guess what?
 They were both at Kitchener camp in Kent …

-We chatted a bit on email, and realised that his father was mentioned in my father’s letters from those years, and from here came the idea that we should see if any other ‘Kitcheners’ were out there too.
+We chatted a bit on email, and realised that Stephen’s father was mentioned in my father’s letters from all those years ago, and from here came the idea that we should see if any other ‘Kitchener descendants’ were out there too.
 Who knew?
 A few might even want to meet for a coffee …

-And anyway, I’d reached that part of my father’s history that meant I needed to find out more about what Kitchener Camp was, and what it did.
-And so, of course, I asked at the Wiener.
+Anyway, I’d reached a part of my father’s history that meant I needed to find out more about what Kitchener camp was, and what it did.
+And so, of course, I asked at the Wiener Holocaust Library.

 And they said – have you read Clare Ungerson’s excellent book, Four thousand lives?
 Why don’t you get in touch with her …

 So you see – none of us would be here today – me writing this and you reading it, were it not for the Wiener Library.
-Their facilities and responses were really the trigger for us organising the first meeting of Kitchener descendants in summer 2017, which in turn led to the present project.
+Their facilities and responses were the trigger for the organisation of the first meeting of Kitchener descendants in summer 2017, which in turn led to the present project.